Region - USA

 Filming a Time Lapse Video is a unique way of documenting the key milestones of your construction projects, bringing them to life in a short-form video format.

-A time lapse video delivers several benefits for your company way beyond the end of the project, including increased PR, marketing and branding opportunities, as well as engagement with your teams and clients.
+A time lapse video delivers several benefits for your company way beyond the end of the project, including increased PR, marketing and branding opportunities, and engagement with your teams and clients.

 But a time lapse video is only as effective as the footage it captures, and many environmental factors can impact the quality of your final video.

-WCCTV, the USA's #1 supplier of time lapse video cameras, below offers some best practice guidance for positioning your camera to ensure you get the maximum engagement from your final video.
+WCCTV, the USA's #1 supplier of time lapse video cameras, below offers some best practice guidance for positioning your camera to ensure maximum engagement from your final video.

 Your first consideration should be which position and/or angle will give you the best overview of the whole site.
 This will likely involve installing the camera at a high vantage point to get the maximum coverage of the site as it develops.